particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Left navigation fix 2025-01-22

+The left navigation for a number of pages had incorrect indentation, making it very hard to find sections, which has been fixed.

 ### TAN015 - SARA-R510 reset procedure 2025-01-18

 [TAN015 - SARA-R510 reset procedure](/reference/technical-advisory-notices/tan015/) is now available.